 Each moose observation was vetted and verified by WGFD staff.
 Observations were compared spatially and temporally to avoid double counting.
-We used Microsoft ExcelTM to compare total moose numbers between years, as well as to calculate surveyor hours and effort.
-We also compared moose numbers to temperature and snow water equivalent (SWE) using Microsoft ExcelTM.
+We used Microsoft Excel[TM] to compare total moose numbers between years, as well as to calculate surveyor hours and effort.
+We also compared moose numbers to temperature and snow water equivalent (SWE) using Microsoft Excel[TM].
 We used Weather Underground to access weather and visibility conditions on the day of the survey, retrospectively.
-We used ArcMap 10.8.1TM to process and display spatial data for Moose Day.
-We used the Integrate (Data Management) and Spatial Join (Analysis) tools to bin points into half-mile diameter areas and then displayed these data on a map.
+We used ArcMap 10.8.1[TM] to process and display spatial data for Moose Day.
 We assessed surveyor effort in two ways.
 We calculated the number of surveyor hours by summing the total hours each individual surveyor contributed to the project.
 We calculated total effort by summing the total hours each people unit (team of surveyors traveling together) contributed to the project.
 People units represent the surveyors' effort covering the search areas more accurately than the total number of hours each person contributed.